As a crucial step in the B2B sales process, lead qualification can make or break your entire sales efforts.

 Pathmonk’s Web Assistant can take on the full discovery process already with the website sign-up supporting whichever framework you prefer – no matter if you are a BANTer, a FAINter or a CHAMPer or if you even have created your custom qualification framework.
 In a matter of a few clicks (rest in peace lengthy Demo Request forms!) your leads get Sales Qualified – no SDR call required to find an opportunity.

-So what does lead qualification mean in 2020?
+So what does qualifying leads mean in 2020?
 It means to fill the gaps and speed up the qualification process at the same time:

 It boils down to getting Sales and Marketing on a common path without relying on them to do any extra actions.
 Each of them already have enough on their plates – make it as easy as possible for them to be aligned.
 The easiest way is to not rely on them doing the extra mile but rather letting a commonly agreed lead qualification framework run on autopilot.